About the Dead Parrot

 Why "Dead Parrot"?

-The parrot may be dead, but the conversation isn't.
+The parrot may be dead.
+The tech isn't.

 What We're Not